In memory of Sofiya An (1966-2019)

 Sofiya An was an Assistant Professor of Sociology at Nazarbayev University School of Humanities and Social Sciences (Astana, Kazakhstan).
 She received her Master’s degree in Social Work from Columbia University in New York City (2002) and her PhD from the University of Toronto (2014).
 Her research interests included the changes in post-Soviet child welfare institutions as well as transnational institutional factors and Soviet institutional legacies that have shaped the policy process and policy outcomes.
 She was also interested in examining the development of professional social work and social service provision in the post-Soviet contexts.

-Sofiya An’s current research project focuses on the deinstitutionalization of child welfare in the post-Soviet context.
+Sofiya An’s research project focused on the deinstitutionalization of child welfare in the post-Soviet context.
 As all former Soviet republics, Kazakhstan has inherited the Soviet system of child protection, in which state residential institutions were the last resort for children whose parents failed to provide necessary care.
 While in the Soviet discourse, residential institutions were legitimized as an embodiment of the Soviet paternalistic state caring its children, within the UN rights-based paradigm, children’s residential institutions are viewed as inherently harmful for children and as a violation of children’s right to family care.
 Driven by UNICEF, deinstitutionalization of care for children and its replacement with different types of family care and community-based services were the key feature of the child welfare reform in the post-Soviet region (UNICEF, 2001).